 Lutein has become known as the “ eye vitamin” due to its popularity as an eye health supplement.
-Lutein is also a valuable ingredient in brain supplements as it's linked to cognitive benefits, long-term brain health, and Alzheimer's Disease.
+That said, Lutein is also a valuable ingredient in brain supplements as it's linked to cognitive benefits, long-term brain health, and Alzheimer's Disease.
 This plant-based pigment isn’t naturally created by the body, so supplementation is required to get optimal amounts.

 Some people refer to Omega-3s as brain food.
 They’re essential fats, meaning our bodies can't produce them, so we have to ingest them and get them through our diet.
 They’re vital nutrients for healthy brain function and fight inflammation in the brain.

 The potential brain health effects of resveratrol began to surface in the 1990s, when scientists first recognized the positive effects of red wine in lowering dementia risk.
 Further research showed that resveratrol, which is also present in dark berries, grape juice, peanuts, cocoa and berries like blueberries and cranberries.
 Clinical trials have supported these findings, showing that participants showed steady blood levels of beta-amyloid-40, a protein that typically decreases in the blood as Alzheimer’s disease progresses.

 Natural Vitamin E, also known as D-Alpha Tocopherol, is a vital nutrient for brain health, because of its powerful antioxidant properties.
 It’s a strong antioxidant so it protects brain cells against the damaging effects of free radicals, which are produced when the body breaks down food or is exposed to tobacco smoke or ultraviolet radiation.
 Vitamin E is important to many parts of the body, including eyesight, reproductive health, blood chemistry and, of course, brain health.